Yash-S-Shetye/ARPL-Internship-Trial-Task/README.md

 # ARPL-Internship-Trial-Task
-Ros1 C++ package for frequencies monitor display table
+C++ package for frequencies monitor display table compatible with both ROS1 and ROS2